josikie/UAS-Microservice-CRUD-API-PL-SQL-UNSIA/README.md

    ```
    flask run
    ```
 11. You can test our REST API with [Postman](https://www.postman.com/).
+You can download Postman and install it on your local computer before test the REST API